techiesodiq/CSS-Project/README.md

 # CSS-Project
-This is an elementary CSS project.
-It was done to revise some CSS lessons by Sodiq Akanmu
+This is an elementary CSS project by Sodiq Akanmu